GbengaCyber/Investigating-Powershell-Data-Exfilteration-in-MDE/README.md

 # Investigating-Powershell-Data-Exfilteration-in-MDE
 Powershell Data Exfilteration

-# Remote Code Execution Detection / Device Isolation

-## 🎯 Objective

-This project demonstrates how to detect Remote Code Execution (RCE) events on a Windows VM using Microsoft Defender for Endpoint (MDE) and Kusto Query Language (KQL).
-It also showcases how to isolate a compromised device.
+## 🎯An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
+After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.
+Your task is to investigate John's activities on his corporate device (windows-target-1) using Microsoft Defender for Endpoint (MDE) and ensure nothing suspicious is taking place.

 ---